What Is Stupidity?

 It should also be noted that some people can be brilliant in one area of their lives, and clueless in other areas.
 You probably know about the endless stream of sex scandals involving celebrities, financiers, CEO’s and politicians.
 On one hand, their accomplishments may have distinguished them.
 On the other hand, they acted badly and ended up hurting themselves and others.
 Do we call these people intelligent?
 Semi-intelligent?
 Too smart for their own good?
 And if they’re intelligent, how can they behave in such an appalling manner?

 To be fair, it seems likely that many of us have failed to spot some brand of stupidity in someone, some time.
 Have you?
-Is that possible?
-And did it turn out badly for you?
+If so, did it turn out badly for you?
 If so, and if you’d like to forestall another bad situation, you may benefit from receiving coaching in this area.
-As a matter of fact, I do that sort of thing.
+As a matter of fact, I do that sort of thing; so please feel free to reach out.
 The phone number is 219-309-3928, and I would be honored to be of service.

 Thanks for reading!